 Enhance: The Local funds budget proposal is increased by \$3,200,000 in the Behavioral Health Sciences and Supports division.
 This additional funding will be used to provide base funding for Supported Residence, an initiative that will enable 434 individuals with severe and persistent mental illness who need an intense level of support to live within the community.

-Transfer-Out: The proposed Local funds budget includes a reduction of \$1,229,373 and 10.0 FTEs from the Agency Management division to the Office of Contracting and Procurement pursuant to Delegated Procurement Authority.
+Transfer-Out: The proposed Local funds budget includes a reduction of \$1,229,373 and 10.0 FTEs from the Agency Management division to the Office of Contracting and Procurement pursuant to expiration of independent procurement authority.